SamruddhiKangude/Samruddhi_Kangude_Assignment/Question7/Que7-Answer.md

         return Ok(_itemService.GetAllItems());
     }
 }

-3. Benefits of Dependency Injection
+### 3. Benefits of Dependency Injection

-Loose Coupling: Classes do not create their own dependencies.
+1. Loose Coupling: Classes do not create their own dependencies.<br>
-Testability: Easy to replace with mock services for testing.
+2. Testability: Easy to replace with mock services for testing.<br>
-Maintainability: Changes are centralized in Program.cs.
+3. Maintainability: Changes are centralized in Program.cs.<br>

-Conclusion
+### Conclusion

 Dependency Injection in ASP.NET Core improves code quality, maintainability, and scalability.